Stars or Sand? Are there more Grains of Beach Sand or Stars in our Visible Universe?

 So if we can credibly estimate either the number of stars or sand grains within say four or five orders of magnitude of the other estimate – we’ll be doing well.
 However, as mentioned above, this essentially guarantees that answers to this question will be off by a few magnitudes; or they will have, in more diplomatic terms, “a high variance” or “a large margin of error.”

-Even using the best available evidence and methods – no one can credibly claim their answers to either estimate of stars or sand grains are within 20 percent (and 20 percent of a trillion stars / sand grains is an error of 200 billion.
+Even using the best available evidence and methods – no one can credibly claim their answers to either estimate of stars or sand grains are within 20 percent (and 20 percent of a trillion stars or sand grains is an error of 200 billion.

 That’s more than ten magnitudes larger than a measuring error of one star or one grain of sand).
 And that’s my estimate on the best numbers we can ever do.